Nerogar/OneTrainer/README.md

 ### CLI Mode

 If you need more control or a headless approach OT also supports the command-line interface.
-All commands **need** to be run inside the active venv created during installation.
+All commands **need** to be run inside the active pixi environment created during installation.

 All functionality is split into different scripts located in the `scripts` directory.
 This currently includes: